Rmonik/Express-web-shop/README.md

-TO DO's:
+# TO DO's:

-- Complete all
+* Change shop to include "add to cart" button